yjg30737/huggingface_gui/README.md

 This app let you install and delete any huggingface models (as far as i know) with a GUI.

+Note: This doesn't work in text2image model in particular.
+I will fix it soon enough

 ## Requirements
 * PyQt5 >= 5.14
 * huggingface_hub